 Aspire ensures a neutral and impartial decision making process through selection of panel members who have no prior contact with the student that is recommended for expulsion.
-At the beginning of the school year, certificated administrators (principal, assistant principal or deans {2}) from the LA Aspire Region are identified and notified that they may randomly be assigned to serve as members of the Administrative Panel for the expulsion hearings (if any) during that school year.
+At the beginning of the school year certificated administrators (principals or deans of instruction -2) from the LA Aspire Region are identified and notified that they may be randomly assigned to serve as members of the Administrative Panel for the expulsion hearings (if any) during that school year.
 The Administrative Panel will consist of at least three members who are certificated and neither a teacher, administrator or staff member at the school of the pupil nor a member of the Aspire Board of Directors.
-In the case that a student is recommended for expulsion, the Region Director of Student Services will assign the members and confirm that they do not have prior contact/relationship with the student.
+In the case that a student is recommended for expulsion, the Regional.
+Director of Student Services will assign the members and confirm that they do not have prior contact/relationship with the student.
 If it is determined there is cause to believe an administrator may not be neutral or impartial due to prior contact, that administrator shall be recused and an alternate administrator will be seated for the panel.